kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 Polymorphic nodes
 -----------------

-In some situations where the user may want to express multiple variations of the same node, where the only difference between them lies in types.
+In some situations, the user may want to express multiple variations a node, where the only differences between them lie in the input and output types.
-For example, consider different type variations of the ``SafePre`` node that returns the previous value of its single input, but initialized with the first value of the input stream.
-Both polymorphic type parameters and call-site polymorphic arguments are specified with double angle bracket syntax ``<<ty1; ...; tyn>>``.
+For example, consider different interface type variations of the ``SafePre`` node, which returns the previous value of its single input, but initialized with the first value of the input stream.

 .. code-block:: none